School of Business

 Pursue business research and service activities for faculty that enhance professional development and student learning.

-graduate students who will support and benefit from our mission.
+Implement recruiting plans that attracts undergraduate and graduate students who will support and benefit from our mission.

 Objective 1.3 Connect assurance of learning to curricular development and student preparedness.